2022–23 Egypt Cup

-The 2022–23 Egypt Cup is the 91st season of the premier knockout competition.
+The 2022–23 Egypt Cup was the 91st season of the premier knockout competition.
 The Egyptian Football Association oversees the Egypt Cup.
+It started with the First Preliminary Round on 26 October 2022, and concluded with the final on 8 March 2024.

 Format

 In the first and second preliminary rounds, when the match ends in a tie in normal time, extra time is not played and the winner is decided through a penalty shoot-out.

 Schedule

 The schedule for the tournament stages is as follows:

 Competition

 First preliminary round

 The draw for the preliminary round took place on 16 October 2022.
 Fourth and third division clubs join in this round.
 51 teams will compete, of which 25 will qualify for the next round.

 Second preliminary round

 The draw took place on 30 October 2022.

 Third preliminary round

 Second division clubs join in this round.

 Fourth preliminary round

 The draw took place on 25 January 2023.

 Round of 32

-The participation of Premier League clubs starts from this round.
-The matches were scheduled to take place between 16 and 20 March 2023 but later postponed due to the desire to play the last season's final first.
+All Egyptian Premier League clubs enter the competition from this round.
+The matches were scheduled to take place between 16 and 20 March 2023, but were later postponed due to the desire to play the last season's final first.
+The draw was held on 1 May 2023, with matches scheduled to take place from 7 to 11 May 2023.
+Four matches were postponed from this round for different reasons.